aintzanepm/aintzanepm/README.md

 I am very excited to be learning how to use GitHub in different technical settings, whether that is personal, work, or student use!

-🌱 I’m currently a student at the University of Central Florida (Go Knights!) and a future Explorer Intern for Microsoft Summer 2022!
+🌱 I’m currently a student at the University of Central Florida (Go Knights!) and a future SWE Intern for Microsoft Summer 2023!

 🔭 I’m currently working on my second semester for my Computer Science degree, using and learning various languages such as Java, C, and more!

-💬 Ask me about: advice for freshman internships!
-I'm always happy to share any information (besides NDA protected info of course) about my journey in CS, resume building, interview experiences, and more!
-I've interviewed at Google, Amazon, Meta (AKA.
-Facebook), and Microsoft for all of their internships geared towards early undergraduate students!

 👯 Reach out to me!
 My instagram is aintzane.perez, discord info is aintzane.perez#8128, and add me on Linkedin: https://www.linkedin.com/in/aintzane-perez-masache/